|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-These easy Caribbean-style rice and beans are made with seasoned black beans with red and green bell peppers.
+This easy Caribbean-style rice and beans dish is made with seasoned black beans with red and green bell peppers.
 If you need a fast and easy meat-free meal, this is an excellent choice.
 If you use vegetable broth (or water) as in the recipe, you'll have a vegetarian and vegan meal that is a complete protein.

 Traditionally, rice and beans were called peas and rice in the Caribbean, but the peas always referred to any type of legume, including beans.
 It is a classic dish to enjoy for a Sunday lunch where it serves as a side dish to stewed meat or seafood.

 Canned black beans are used for convenience.
 Lots of garlic, some ground cumin, oregano, and a dash of Tabasco sauce give the beans their island flavor.
 Mixed with the rice, the combination makes a satisfying dinner.
-Add a simple tossed salad to make an appealing, complete meal.
+Add a simple tossed salad and some warm, crusty bread to make an appealing, complete meal.

 - 1 tablespoon vegetable oil